Our Team

 ResearchGate: https://www.researchgate.net/profile/Ishraq_Rahman

-Katie hong Kiu lau, phd student in Biology
+Katie hong Kiu lau, phd candidate in Biology

 I’m Katie from Hong Kong, a PhD student studying seabirds using paleoecology.
 I completed my bachelor’s degree in Geography at the Baptist University of Hong Kong.
 Because of my enthusiasm for birds, I pursued a MSc degree in Ecology at the University of Aberdeen, UK.
 During my master’s degree, I joined the Lightning House Institution to track northern fulmars on Eynhallow, Orkney.
 I studied the time of arrival, geolocation and activities of fulmars during their pre-laying exodus.
 After I graduated from Aberdeen, I worked in a climate modelling laboratory at the University of Hong Kong as a research assistant for three years.
 In the lab, I worked on the development of a novel set of high-resolution global lightning data and reconstruction of past lightning as well as simulation of future lightning.
 During my time in HKU, I have developed my interest in programming and paleoecology.
 I wish to combine my experiences in seabird and climate research for my PhD.
 I will be reconstructing seabird abundances at their breeding colonies and investigating the influence of anthropogenic impacts and environmental changes on their long-term population trends.